mth47/espclock/README.md

 2. The first start and every subsequent start where no WLAN connection can be established, the clock will start its own Access Point presenting the configuration page.
 	If need be, the configuration Access Point can be triggered at any time via the clock's webserver plus a hardware reset.
-3. Two features missing for the Release of v1.0.
+3. Three main features missing for the Release of v1.0.
+	1. time based start and end of TV simulation including random variation of both times
-	1. night color selection
+	2. night color selection
-	2. buttons for pre-defined colors
+	3. buttons for pre-defined colors